jzbor/marswm/README.md

 * IPC using X11 atoms (`mars-relay`)
 * YAML for configuration and key bindings

-The documentation is currently just inlined in the code to minimize redundancy.
-At the moment you have to build the documentation yourself with `cargo doc --bin marswm --open`.

 ### libmars

 `libmars` aims expose xlib's ugly sides through a nice rusty interface that makes it easier to implement custom window managers.